Skip links

 Hire The Right Medical License Defense Lawyer – Las Vegas and Reno

 Spartacus Law Firm can help you keep your license and reputation intact by utilizing a strategic legal approach to protect your license and keep your reputation and livelihood intact.
 Whether your licensing issue has arisen as a result of a criminal matter, complaint, ethics or standard of care issue, Spartacus Law Firm can assist you during this difficult time and protect your pharmacist license.
-Whether you are in Reno or Las Vegas contact us for a free consultation so we can discuss a comprehensive strategy to defend your pharmacist license.
+Whether you are in Reno or Las Vegas contact us for a consultation so we can discuss a comprehensive strategy to defend your pharmacist license.
 Our team at Spartacus Law Firm can assist you in understanding and resolving any issue or inquiry that may affect your pharmacist license including:

 • Negligence or Malpractice